alvaro-freire/alvaro-freire/README.md

 ## 🧐 About me

-- Currently 21 y/o 🧍‍♂️.
+- Currently 23 y/o 🧍‍♂️.
-- Student of 🧑‍🎓 Computer Engineering - Information Technologies at [Universidade da Coruña](https://www.udc.es/) 🏫.
+- Studied Computer Engineering - Information Technologies at [Universidade da Coruña](https://www.udc.es/) 🏫.
-- Part of the Software Development team at [Innogando](https://innogando.com) 🐮.
+- Software Engineer and Project Manager at [Innogando](https://innogando.com) 🐮.
 - Love traveling around the world 🌍.
 - Always enthusiastic about meeting new people.
 You never know who can inspire you 💭 or make an impact 💡 in your life!